ms/buildtogether.tech/research/index.md

-This chapter therefore presents a few evidence-based results that are relevant to the kind of work you may be doing in your project and that your instructor might want to incorporate into your course <cite>Fagerholm2017</cite>; <span x="methods"/> discusses the methods researchers use, and <span x="novices"/> presents a few more results that are specific to novice programmers.
+This chapter therefore presents a few evidence-based results that are relevant to the kind of work you may be doing in your project and that your instructor might want to incorporate into your course <cite>Fagerholm2017</cite>, while

-I hope you will find them interesting enough to want to dig further, but as with all research, some caution is required when interpreting results:
+<span x="methods"/> discusses the methods researchers use.
+I hope you will find
+them interesting enough to want to dig further, but as with all research, some caution is required when interpreting results:

 Theories change as more data becomes available.
 :   Software engineering is a comparatively young discipline---in fact, the term